© Redbaron | Dreamstime.com

 What to Do Once You Notice Heart Attack Symptoms

-The better you can recognize heart attack symptoms in men, the more likely you’ll be to take them seriously if they ever appear—and to respond quickly.
-If you suspect a heart attack, call paramedics and get to an emergency room quickly.
+The better you can recognize signs of heart problems, the more likely you’ll be to take them seriously if they ever appear—and to respond quickly.
+You may not experience all, or any, heart attack warning signs.
+However, f you suspect a heart attack, call paramedics and get to an emergency room quickly.

 Ask your doctor if chewing up an aspirin is advisable if heart attack symptoms develop.
 That’s a common first response, but clear it with your physician first.